ioccc-src/winner/next/guidelines.md

 We prefer code that can run on either a 64-bit or 32-bit processor.
 However, it is unwise to assume it will run on an i386 or x86 architecture.

-We believe that Mark Twain's remark:
+We believe that Mark Twain's once wrote:

 > Get your facts first, then you can distort them as you please.